warrengoble/react-shadertoy/README.md

 ## Shadertoy React Component

-NOTE: This is still a work in progress and oes not fully support all functions of Shadertoy format.
+NOTE: This is still a work in progress and does not fully support all functions of Shadertoy format.

-This component using WebGL and Three.js to create a React component that uses the Shadertoy format.
+This component is using WebGL and Three.js to create a React component that uses the Shadertoy format.

-Only works with `Image` script at the moment.
+Only works with Image script at the moment and iChannels work with textures only.
 Other scripts coming see TODO.

 ### Usage

 #### Installing

 Can install directly from Github repo.
-NPM package coming. `React` is also required to be installed.
+NPM package coming.
+Please install `react` and `react-dom` in main appication because a version is not package in this library.

 ```bash
 npm install git@github.com:warrengoble/react-shadertoy.git